bloomberg/attrs-strict/doc/source/index.rst

-attr_strict documentation
+attrs_strict documentation
 ============================

 Background
 ----------

-The purpose of the library is to provide runtime validation for attributes specified in `attr <https://www.attrs.org/en/stable/>`_ data classes.
+The purpose of the library is to provide runtime validation for attributes specified in `attrs <https://www.attrs.org/en/stable/>`_ data classes.
 The types supported are all the builtin types and most of the ones defined in the typing library.
 For Python 2, the typing module is available through the backport found `here <https://pypi.org/project/typing/>`_.